patcon/nodescription.net-v2/notes.md

 religion [built by a sci-fi author][2019-10-07b] after he was done critiquing and writing sci-fi about it.
 Hubbard took the exact opposite approach to Octavia Butler.
-While she took it apart and shared it, he saw the power of the spiritual, and he took control of it and concentrated it in a form that he benefitted from.
+While she took it apart and shared it, he saw the power of the spiritual, and (after scorning it) then took control of it and concentrated it in a form that benefitted him.
 He created a system in which he could be the broker and intermediary of the power that he came to understand.
 He took it apart, and reassembled it into a gun, and he put it in his drawer.